My friend Henry’s dog Hogan died.

 “But see, it’s not a competition … It’s so interesting because I think that widows are the best partners!
 And so many people avoid them … It’s not a competition!
 This is a different relationship.
 It’s a new relationship.
 You can love more than one person in your life and you can love them just as much! … [R]elationships with widows tend to be the happiest and the ones that really last …”

 That was a rollercoaster in the course of just a few minutes.
-But, ultimately, there’s still hope for me.
-I guess.
+But, ultimately, there’s still hope for me, I guess.

 As I listened to Dr. Gottlieb on my way over to have dinner with Henry it also occurred to me that Henry is now a widow.
 A dog widow.

 When I sat down across from Henry at the restaurant, I asked him how he was doing.
 “Fine,” he said, unconvincingly.
 After some small talk, I gently asked about Hogan.
 “Tell me again where you got Hogan,” I said, even though I completely remembered from the first telling.
-This time, instead of the succinct version, Henry told me at length about how Hogan is the first dog he’s had since he was a kid, about all the research he did for a breed he wouldn’t be allergic to, the research on the breeder, the waiting for the litter, how he went through all the photo‘s of the other puppies that he swiped left on before swiping right on Hogan, the five hour drive each way to meet him, his first night at home, how he came up with the name …
+This time, instead of the succinct version, Henry told me at length about how Hogan is the first dog he’s had since he was a kid, about all the research he did for a breed he wouldn’t be allergic to, the research on the breeder, the waiting for the litter, how he went through all the photo‘s of the other puppies that he swiped left on before swiping right on Hogan, the five hour drive each way to meet him, his first night at home, how he came up with the name … I followed that up with more gentle questions about Hogan until Henry seemed like he was winding down on the topic.

-I followed that up with more questions about Hogan.
 But one thing I never asked, and never wondered about, even though Henry had dedicated his whole heart to Hogan while he was alive, is whether Henry could ever love another dog again.
 I know he can.
 I believe that he will.
 I believe that loving Hogan through the arc of his life means that Henry has a fuller, more complete perspective on the whole business of loving dogs.
 And when he’s ready to love again, he knows it is worth it, despite the work and the loss.
 So he’ll appreciate it even more.
 It will be different.
-It will be with another dog with an entirely different personality with whom Henry will create an entirely different love story, no less significant, but who will take up, while he is in Henry’s life, Henry’s whole heart.
+It will be with another dog with an entirely different personality with whom Henry will create an entirely different love story.
+No less significant, but a love that will take up, while he is in Henry’s life, Henry’s whole heart.

 I know that love is not finite.
 That you don’t only get one.
 That our hearts have infinite room.
 That our hearts are dynamic, resilient, expansive.